alfonsosn/evalyo/weekly_reports/week_one.md

 - [x] Learn about MongoDb
 - [x] Learn about Javascript
 - [ ] Familiarize with NodeJS - Be able to explain what it is.
+- [ ] Work with Marshall to create an early application wireframe

 ### Lev